DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-23.md

 He said to Jesus, "Lord, remember me when you come into your Kingdom."

 ###### v43
-Jesus said to him, "Assuredly I tell you, today you will be with me in Paradise."
+Jesus said to him, "Assuredly I tell you, today you will be with me in [[Paradise]]."

 ###### v44
 It was now about the sixth hour, and darkness came over the whole land until the ninth hour.